|Talk to Dr Matt!|

 When you buy Changing Your Stripes

-The article below is an excerpt from Changing Your Stripes; it explains the tell-tale signs that appear when You . . . betray your own sense of what is True!
-A curious human phenomenon unfolds as people often unwittingly choose the trap of Betrayal: they go against their own sense of integrity and do not detect their diversion from Truth.
-The curious contradiction of blindly going against yourself involves Self-Deception.
+The article below is an excerpt from Changing Your Stripes; it explains the tell-tale signs that appear when You... betray your own sense of what is True!
+A curious human phenomenon unfolds as people often unwittingly choose the trap of Betrayal: they go against their own sense of integrity, yet do not detect their diversion from Truth.
+This curious contradiction of blindly going against yourself involves Self-Deception.

 Tell-Tale Signs of Betrayal

 All Your Troubles are in The JAR.
 Betrayal is a word to describe moments when a human being is out of harmony with his or her own sense of truth.
 As Shakespeare expressed, "To thine own self be true, therefore thou canst not be false to any man."
 Betrayal means being false to yourself as well as to others.
 When you go against your own sense of goodness, you lose Life's inherent harmony; inner conflict is created and outward signs seep to the surface.

 A thorough understanding of the tell-tale signs of betrayal can provide awareness sufficient to catch yourself and correct your course.
 The patterns are predictable and observable; they are consistent signs central to the aim of Un-Doing!
 Seeing these signs in yourself provides a huge clue . . . to what you need to Un-Do: